volumio/platform-cuboxi/README.md

 - 20170122: Added Kernel option 'cfg80211 wireless extensions compatibility'
 - 20170129: ===== Reversed to Legacy Kernel 3.14.79

-**Platform files with kernel version 4.7.2**
+**Platform files with kernel version 3.14.79**
-- 20170129: Changed to Kernel 3.14.79 after backporting overlayfs with a modified patch-set
+- 20170129: Changed from Kernel 4.7.2 to 3.14.79 after backporting overlayfs with a modified patch-set